 No one can tell you what your North Star is.
-It’s something you have to decide for yourself.
-So decide, right now.
-Write it down and put it somewhere you’ll see it every day.
+It’s something you have to discover yourself.
+So ask yourself if you haven’t already, “What’s my North Star?”
+Write it down and place it somewhere you’ll see it every day.